 Looking at attractions, Jaisalmer has got some of the most important places to visit in Rajasthan in 3 days including a couple of museums and heritage temples.
 The city also hosts the annual Desert Festival in January-February and attracts travelers from across the globe to witness the magic of Rajasthani art forms and indulge in exciting things to do in Jaisalmer.

-Major attractions in Jaisalmer: Jaisalmer Fort, Sam sand dunes, Gadi Sagar Lake, Tanot Mata Temple
+Places to visit in Jaisalmer: Jaisalmer Fort, Sam sand dunes, Gadisagar Lake, Tanot Mata Temple

 Things to do in Jaisalmer: Attend the Desert festival of Jaisalmer in January – February, take a camel safari to the Sam sand dunes, visit Longewala border

-So the pink city and the capital of Rajasthan is largest in the state.
-Founded by Maharaja Sawai Jai Singh in 1727, Jaipur is one of the most popular places to see in Rajasthan and even in India, for that matter.
+So the pink city and the capital of Rajasthan is the largest in the state.
+Founded by Maharaja Sawai Jai Singh in 1727, Jaipur is one of the most popular Rajasthan sightseeing places in Jaipur.
 Long list of historic and heritage monuments, swift connectivity from major cities and an amazing city plan where all the streets of the city run from east to west – Jaipur is a marvel to be at.